microsoft/rnx-kit/packages/dep-check/README.md

 need to be made.
 It can optionally also write said changes to the `package.json`.
 The configuration must be manually written by the package owner.
 It declares which React Native versions the package supports, and which capabilities it requires.
-For instance, lets say we have a package, `awesome-library`, which supports React Native versions 0.63 and 0.64, and needs something that provides network information.
+For instance, lets say we have a library, `awesome-library`, which supports React Native versions 0.63 and 0.64, and needs something that provides network information.
 We would declare the following in our `package.json`: